muhd-umer/i-poet/README.md

-# Intelligent IoT Power Optimization
+# Intelligent Power Optimization for IoT

 This project explores the use of Reinforcement Learning (RL) to optimize power consumption in an IoT system.
 The system consists of: